 It is wrong to say that a piece of fabric belongs only to a specific country in Africa but rather it is much more accurate to say that it belongs to a region or Tribe.

 The Maasai are found in Kenya and Tanzania and have a very distinctive way of dressing.
-Most Masai men wear the colour red because it is believed it will scare the lions.
+Most Masai men wear the color red because it is believed it will scare the lions.
 This would appear to be a valid concern even today given the wild and beautiful nature of the place.

 So here are the fabrics I found: